 Escape the indoors

 By February, Canadians are becoming a little crazy from the forced indoor confinement and from the lack of sunlight and warmth.
 But February is also the best time to go to admire the winter beauty of the Lake Erie.
 After several months of wind and frost, we can be sure the lake is frozen solid along the coast.
-Pick a sunny day with no wind and drive to Port Stanley.
+Pick a sunny day with no wind and drive to Port Stanley, Ontario.
 You can park the car near the beach by the Mackie’s.
 Hope you are well dressed in many layers.

 Walk to the pier, turn your back to the town, face the open space and just enjoy the amazing view.
-The lake doesn’t look like a lake.
+The frozen Lake Erie doesn’t look like a lake.
 It looks like a vast plain of tiny glimmering crystals scattered on some distant, empty, sun-drenched planet.
 The look of the ice shapes in various sizes sticking out of the surface reinforces the impression of being on an intergalactic trip.

 Did you know that Lake Erie is the shallowest and the warmest of all Great Lakes, but it freezes the first of them?
 Maximum depth is 64 m (compared to Lake Superior with its 406 m).
 It has three nuclear power plants on its US shore.
 The lake is also a popular site for shipwreck diving.
 There are approx. 270 confirmed wreck sites that are well preserved in the cold waters.
 One of the oldest shipwrecks dates back to 1812.
 Divers love this lake.

 From the pier, head towards west.
 Don’t be afraid to descend onto the ice.
-The lake along the beach is shallow and frozen solid in a thick layer.
+The lake Erie along the beach is shallow and frozen solid in a thick layer.
 You’ll see many people walk quite far from the beach onto the open lake.
 The snow sprinkled on the ice makes you believe you are walking on a safe solid surface but be cautious.
 It’s deceiving and very slippery.
 The landing on a bony knee or elbow will make you remember this day with a nice painful bruise.

 Walk the kids (and the dog, too)